 Most importantly perhaps, while current news had European fishermen worrying that the failure to renew the deal before the deadline would mean an indefinite halt for their activities, Medias 24 reported that both Rabat and the EU are environing a temporary resumption of the deal before reaching a final agreement.

-Quoting Moroccan sources, Medias 24 reported that a temporary resumption would entail continuation of activities until the renewal process is finalized, as opposed to putting everything on hold before negotiations reach a conclusive.
+Quoting Moroccan sources, Medias 24 reported that a temporary resumption would entail continuation of activities until the renewal process is finalized, as opposed to putting everything on hold before negotiations reach a conclusive deal.

 As a result, instead of waiting for the bureaucratic and diplomatic hurdles that could take months or possibly a year, European fishermen can resume activities as soon as a basis is found for extending the deal.